kelno/convert_jellyfin_library/README.md

 -----------

 ### Example:
+This will process all files in given directories, with 2 threads, deleting the originals.
-`python directplay.py -j 2 --delete-original /mnt/media /video/new`
+`python directplay.py --workers 2 --delete-original /mnt/media /mnt/anotheroptionalmedia/`

 /!\ Currently, existing .srt files are added to the container but not removed.
 They might be re added on subsequent runs!